Program Commitment & Costs

 Non-Discrimination Policy: The Global Sustainability Fellows Program considers students, employees, applicants for admission or employment, and those seeking access to programs on the basis of individual merit.
 The GSF, therefore, does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, disability, or veteran status, and does not discriminate against members of protected classes under the law.

 To apply for the GSF Program, please submit the following via the fill-in application form:

-- A one-page resume
+- A resume (approximately one page)